abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Description:**

-A XSS attack was found in a JSON response, this might leave content consumers vulnerable to attack if they don't appropriately handle the data (response).
+An XSS attack was found in a JSON response, this might leave content consumers vulnerable to attack if they don't appropriately handle the data (response).

 **Solution:**